General Disclosures

 WSA does not sell nonpublic personal or financial information about our customers or former customers.
 WSA also does not disclose any nonpublic personal information about our customers or former customers to any nonaffiliated third parties, except as described below:

-WSA may use third party service providers for several purposes, including the analysis of customer information for internal marketing purposes, printing, fulfillment, etc. The third party service providers are bound by obligations of confidentiality not to disclose any information provided by WSA about its customers and may not use such information for any purposes other than the performance of the particular service for which they have been contracted.
+WSA may use third party service providers for several purposes, including the analysis of customer information for internal marketing purposes, printing, fulfillment, etc. The third-party service providers are bound by obligations of confidentiality not to disclose any information provided by WSA about its customers and may not use such information for any purposes other than the performance of the particular service for which they have been contracted.

 WSA also reserves the right to disclose or report nonpublic personal information in limited circumstances where we believe in good faith that such disclosure is permitted or required by law, to cooperate with regulators or law enforcement authorities, to perform any necessary credit checks, to collect or report debts owed to us, or to protect our rights or property.